dfhoughton/list-matcher-js/README.md

 This example makes apparent the regretable lack of the `(?i:...)` expression in javascript regular expressions.
 We must have case insensitivity for the whole expression or none of it, alas.

+*Note*, word boundary discovery cannot occur if the potential word boundary in question is a substitution.
+See `bound` above.

 ### `qw`